 For Tian, rehabINK is a place for students to gain valuable publication experience both as an author or an editor.
 This project also serves as a great opportunity for students to work together as a team and to collaborate with others to achieve a common goal.

-Mikaela is a first year Ph.D. student in Rehabilitation Science at the University of Toronto.
+Mikaela is a second year Ph.D. student in Rehabilitation Science at the University of Toronto.
 She obtained her B.Sc. and M.Sc. from the University of Guelph in 2014 and 2016, respectively.
 Drawn to her undergraduate roots in anatomy, Mikaela is pursuing her doctoral training with Dr. Anne Agur – a leader in the field of musculoskeletal research.
 Mikaela’s current research aims to improve understanding and diagnosis of trigger points associated with myofascial pain syndrome.

 Years of contribution: 2015-2016